starship/starship/docs/config/README.md

 style = "red"
 ```

 Another is segment-wide styling.
 Segments in the configuration can be a string, or a table with optional `style` and `value` key.
-In the following config, starship will print `ahead` segment green, `diverged` segment yellow, and other segments red. **Note: Segment-wide stylings will always overwrite module-wide stylings, no matter if the module use conditional stylings such as [character](#character) and [username](#username) module.**
+In the following config, starship will print `ahead` segment green, `diverged` segment yellow, and other segments red. **Note: Segment-wide stylings will always overwrite module-wide stylings, no matter if the module use conditional stylings such as the [character](#character) and [username](#username) module.**

 All variables described under `Segments` can be configured with a table.